 To charge the battery and regain the electric range, PHEVs need plugging-in to a domestic socket or a dedicated charging station.

-Should I buy a plug-in hybrid vehicle?
+Should I buy a plug-in hybrid electric vehicle?

-How does a plug-in hybrid work?
+How do plug-in hybrid cars and vans work?

 A key differentiator between a PHEV and HEV is the size of the battery.
 Plug-in hybrids have a larger battery, allowing an extended all-electric range compared to a full hybrid.